mani03it/Assignment1-5/README.md

-# Assignment1-5
+# Python Basic
-Assignment1-5 contains Assignments on Python 1 to 5 and Piggy bank project
+This contains solutions on python implementation and Piggy bank project

 Piggy Bank:
 ----------